Special Events Office (705) firstname.lastname@example.org

 Red Quills delivers cultural sharing and provides services to non-Indigenous sectors to build meaningful relationships with the Indigenous community through partnership and joint ventures.
 The road to reconciliation is knowing the Indigenous history of Simcoe County and understanding each other through the rich Indigenous culture of this area.

-BPL created a
+BPL has a

 The page you are attempting to view is not currently compatible